Strong gas produced by the LTC technology can be further processed either materially or energetically.

 Advantages

-• Hydrogen H2 is produced by natural waste products such as wood chips, wood residues, green waste as well as household waste, plastic and sewage sludge.
-Hydrogen is also a by-product of the CMS production in our reactors.
+- The hydrogen is produced from natural waste products such as wood chips, wood residues, green waste as well as household waste, plastic and sewage sludge.
+Hydrogen is also a by-product of CMS production in our reactors.

-• LTC fuels are superior to conventional biodiesel in all energy and combustion parameters.
+- LTC fuels are superior to conventional biodiesel.

-• Due to the wide range of possible applications of different organic materials and their specific processing into the desired products, large production quantities of different fuel qualities can be obtained.
+- Large production volumes of different fuel qualities can be obtained thanks to the wide range of possible uses of various organic materials and their specific processing into the desired products.

 HYDROGEN and FUELS FROM ORGANIC WASTE MATERIAL using AGT technologies are the innovative alternative for:

-In a direct system comparison, clean organic hydrocarbons can be split into hydrogen and carbon or converted into gasoline and diesel with the same quality and performance as petroleum distillates economically, in the short term and in sufficient quantities using conversion technology alone.
-A development option already in preparation will continue to allow the use of CO2as a carbon carrier in the future, significantly increasing production volumes and adjusting actual fuel demand in the EU.
+In a direct system comparison, clean bio-hydrocarbons can be split into hydrogen and carbon or converted into synthetic fuels with the same quality and performance as petroleum distillates economically, at short notice and in sufficient quantities.

 Literature